AitanG/pens/README.md

 *  **Add Children Parts to Parent** only accepts parts, which means pens are "constructed" top-down rather than bottom-up.
 *  Component names don't contain commas.
 *  **Remove Parts From Assembly** only looks at the parts directly used to make that assembly, and does not work for subassemblies.
+*  Duplicates of parts in the same assembly are not allowed.
+*  Whether or not a part is the same color as the pen is a universal property of the part, so that specifying the pen's color specifies each constituent part's color.

 ### Design Decisions

   * The URL scheme is clearly orgnized according to the best practices of API design, and is meant to be self-descriptive.
 See **API Documentation** below.
   * The code is organized as a Django project, which separates URL dispatch, function definition, unit tests, models, and settings into different files.
   * All data structures are held in-memory, since this particular application has modest capacity demands.
 This simplifies the design and improves performance.
   * All pen-related data is primarily referenced via JSON-like Python dictionaries, one containing assemblies and one containing parts.
-This is because most of the requests make clear distinctions between parts and assemblies, with the exception of requests like List Children.
+This is because most of the requests make clear distinctions between parts and assemblies, with the exception of requests like **List Children**.
   * Parts and assemblies can also be referenced in relation to each other through the members of the Component class, which all components belong to.
 A Component lists all of its parents and children (if they exist) in a tree-like fashion, and has a name and component type.
-Requests like List Children take advantage of this tree-like organization, and the `POST` and `DELETE` features are able to efficiently and concisely keep parent and child lists up-to-date.
+Requests like **List Children** take advantage of this tree-like organization, and the `POST` and `DELETE` features are able to efficiently and concisely keep parent and child lists up-to-date.

 ### Extension

 In addition to the required methods, there are two related methods which output the full hierarchy of each bill of materials--one method is JSON-encoded and the other method is a multi-level, human-readable bullet point list.
 Search below for the following:

-  * Display Hierarchy Text
+  * **Display Hierarchy Text**
-  * Display Hierarchy JSON
+  * **Display Hierarchy JSON**

 This feature might be a useful way for the user to visualize their database of bills of materials or visualize the construction of a particular pen.
 Additionally, the JSON option allows any client to define their own preferred `GET` functionality for front-end apps, like visualization tools, more advanced logical queries, and typeaheads / information retrieval purposes.